-The European Rental Association (ERA), the voice of the equipment rental industry, welcomes the publication of the European Commission’s Renovation Wave initiative and calls on EU decision-makers to seize this opportunity to move towards a more circular, low-carbon construction sector.
+The European Rental Association (ERA), the voice of the equipment rental industry, welcomes the publication of the European Commission’s Renovation Wave initiative, and calls on EU decision-makers to seize this opportunity to move towards a more circular, low-carbon construction sector.

 “Today’s publication marks an important milestone in the EU’s quest to promote sustainable building practices, affirming that the Renovation Wave will only succeed if emissions are drastically reduced in the construction, renovation and demolition phases of the building lifecycle,” says Michel Petitjean, Secretary General, ERA.

-“It is, therefore, imperative,” continued Petitjean, “that EU policy-makers assess ways to promote renting together with other low-carbon practices as part of the Renovation Wave.”
+“It is, therefore, imperative that EU policy-makers assess ways to promote renting together with other low-carbon practices as part of the Renovation Wave.”